Daniel Ammen: Retirement

 Two years later, he wrote The American Inter-Oceanic Ship Canal Question.
 Afterwards he was a member of the board to locate the new Naval Observatory, and a representative of the United States at the Interoceanic Ship Canal Congress in Paris.
 He designed a cask balsa to facilitate the landing of troops and field artillery, a life-raft for steamers, and the steel ram USS Katahdin in 1893.

-Ammen later purchased a farm twelve miles from Washington, D.C., at Ammendale, a station named in his honor.
+After retirement, Ammen lived in Beltsville, Maryland.
+He later purchased a farm twelve miles from Washington, D.C., at Ammendale, a station named in his honor.
 The Ammendale Normal Institute was built there with his support in 1880.

 His publications include The Atlantic Coast in The Navy in the Civil War Series; Recollections of Grant; and The Old Navy and the New.

-He died on July 11, 1898, in Washington, D.C., and was buried at Arlington National Cemetery.
+He died on July 11, 1898, at the Naval Hospital in Washington, D.C., and was buried at Arlington National Cemetery.
 Ammen was married and had one son, Ulysses Grant Ammen (1871–1913), who served as Paymaster in the Navy.